-HITS conducts basic research in the natural sciences, mathematics and computer science with a focus on the processing, structuring, and analyzing of large amounts of complex data and the development of computational methods and software.
-The research fields range from molecular biology to astrophysics.
+The Heidelberg Institute for Theoretical Studies was established in 2010 by the physicist and SAP co-founder Klaus Tschira (1940-2015) and the Klaus Tschira Foundation as a private, non-profit research institute.
+It conducts basic research in the natural sciences, mathematics and computer science with a focus on the processing, structuring, and analyzing of large amounts of complex data and the development of computational methods and software.

-In September 2014, the HITS Foundation was established and is one of the shareholders of HITS gGmbH, together with Heidelberg University and the Karlsruhe Institute of Technology (KIT).
-Furthermore, HITS cooperates with other universities and research institutes, as well as with industrial partners.
-HITS’ primary funding agencies are the Federal Ministry of Education and Research, the German Research Foundation and the European Union.
+Main shareholder of the HITS gGmbH is the HITS Foundation (see below), other shareholders are Heidelberg University and the Karlsruhe Institute of Technology (KIT).
+Part of their cooperation are shared appointments of HITS group leaders, who will also hold a professorship at one of the two universities.
+In addition, HITS cooperates with other universities and research institutes, as well as with industrial partners; its primary funding agencies are the Federal Ministry of Education and Research, the German Research Foundation and the European Union.

 The “HITS-Stiftung” is a foundation vested with legal capacity.
 Its primary purpose is to provide base funding for HITS.
 Other purposes include: